open-resources/physics_bank/content/public/007.Momentum and Impulse/2D Collisions/Stuck Together Collision/stuck_together_collision.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Stuck Together Collision
         units: $^\circ$
       k: 4
       part1:
         ans1:
           value: 14.0
           feedback: Close!
 Make sure that you don't mix up your horizontal and vertical momentum.
         ans2:
           value: 63.4
           feedback: Not quite, try double checking your math again.
         ans3:
           value: 76.0
           feedback: Great!
 You got it.
         ans4:
           value: 78.7
           feedback: Not quite, try double checking your math again.
         ans5:
           value: 81.9
           feedback: This is a random angle, you probably selected this by mistake!
             Please try again!
 ---
 # {{ params.vars.title }}
 A perfectly inelastic collision occurs between an object of mass $m$ initially travelling along the positive $x$-axis at speed $v$, and an object of mass {{ params.k }}$m$ initially travelling along the positive $y$-axis at the same speed $v$.
 Following the collision the objects stick together and travel at a final speed $v_f$ at an angle $\theta$ degrees from the positive $x$-axis as shown in the figure below.